Orpius/SDK/docs/DevelopmentGuides/DotNet/index.md

-One of the most powerful aspects of integrating Orpius into your applications is that your AI agents can securely call into your existing codebase—often representing years of proven, reliable logic.
-With just a few lines of setup, you can let agents invoke your own server-side functions, giving you complete control and deterministic results.
-This approach eliminates much of the uncertainty around agent reliability while allowing you to expose only the capabilities you choose, under your own security model.
+One of the most powerful aspects of integrating Orpius into your applications is that your AI agents can securely call into your existing codebase—often representing years of proven, reliable business logic.
+With just a few lines of configuration, you can let agents invoke your own server-side functions, giving you complete control and deterministic results.
+This approach eliminates much
+of the uncertainty around agent reliability while allowing you to expose only the capabilities you choose, under your own security model.

+### Registering Your Middleware Server

-The *Custom Tools* section of the *Agent Tools* view in the console contains the credentials you need to register your middle-ware server with the Orpius backend.
-See below.
+The *Custom Tools* section of the *Agent Tools* view in the console contains the credentials you need to register your middleware server with the Orpius backend.

 ![Copying custom tool credentials from console](Images/ConsoleCustomTools.png)